Sydney to Singapore- An unusual flight arrangement in controversial Business seat

 On this occasion, I was only transiting through Sydney.
 I checked in at Coolangatta Gold Coast Airport and received a warm welcome at 5 in the morning.
 Express check-in via the business line ensured a swift process, although my bag, tagged with priority, wasn’t among the first off the plane in Singapore.

 Security at Coolangatta went smoothly.
-Upon arriving in Sydney, I took the bus between the Qantas domestic and international terminals.
+I arrived in Sydney and took the bus between the Qantas domestic and international terminals.
 While the journey across the tarmac provides great plane-spotting opportunities for a nerd like me (see below), this is one of my least favourite transit arrangements in the world.
-Sometimes, the wait for the inter-terminal bus can feel quite lengthy and the journey across the airport so slow.
+Sometimes, the wait for the Sydney airport inter-terminal bus can feel quite lengthy, and the journey across the airport is so slow.
 Fortunately, a bus departed soon after I arrived at the bus gate.

-Navigating passport control and security at Sydney’s international terminal via the express lane, was efficient, with no wait for passport machines and quick clearance through immigration.
+Navigating passport control and security at Sydney’s international terminal via the express lane was efficient, with no waiting for passport machines and quick clearance through immigration.
 Despite a slightly longer security queue, the staff were friendly and helpful.
-Overall, it took exactly 60 minutes from landing at Sydney airport to sitting down in the Qantas Lounge.
+Overall, it took exactly 60 minutes from landing at Sydney airport to sitting in the Qantas Lounge.
+Excellent result.

 Lounge: 10/10

-My ticket granted me access to the Qantas International Business Lounge, but my One World Emerald/Qantas Platinum status bumped me up to the Qantas International First Lounge.
+My ticket granted me access to the Qantas International Business Lounge, but my One World Emerald/Qantas Platinum status bumped me to the Qantas International First Lounge.
 Despite my disdain for Sydney Airport, this lounge ranks among my favourites worldwide.
 If one must wait for a plane, this is the place to do it.
 Fantastic furnishings, breathtaking views of the runway (which make this plane spotter happy), plenty of natural light, and tasty food and drinks characterise the Qantas First Lounge Sydney.
-Additionally, there is a spa offering free services to those booked in First Class.
+Additionally, a spa offers free services to those booked in First Class.
+(Not me).

-I also booked a meeting room for a private Zoom conference call, which the staff were very helpful with.
-They even managed to chase out a squatter who had set themselves up in the room despite not booking it: “Oh, I thought I might have booked it,” she said
+I had booked a meeting room for a private Zoom conference call, which the staff were invaluable with.
+They even managed to chase out a squatter who had set themselves up in the room despite not booking it: “Oh, I thought I might have booked it,” she said.

 Boarding: 10/10